YellowOSM/YellowOSM/frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `ng build --prod --build-optimizer=false` to build for production.
+Run `ng build --prod` to build for production.
-Note: the optimization doesn't work with OpenLayers v5.3.0 (https://github.com/openlayers/openlayers/issues/8962)

 To build for a subdirectory (e.g., yosm.org/beta) build with `--base-href='/beta/'`.